DFraserStratos/AcceloPrototypeDashboard/README.md

 - **Search & Add**: Easily search and add companies, projects, and agreements to your dashboard
 - **Full-Width Layout**: Progress blocks stretch across available width for optimal space utilization

+### Expanded View (NEW!)
+- **Click to Expand**: Click any project block to see detailed tasks and milestones
+- **Smooth Animation**: Drawer slides down below the progress block with status-based coloring
+- **Comprehensive Details**: View all tasks and milestones with:
+  - Individual progress bars and percentages
+  - Time tracking (hours worked vs budget)
+  - Hierarchical display (milestones with sub-tasks)
+  - Color-coded status indicators
+- **Performance Optimized**: Background preloading of project details for instant access
+- **Smart Interaction**: Click detection distinguishes between clicks and drag operations
+- **One at a Time**: Only one expanded view open at once, click outside to close

 ### Security & Performance
 - **Secure Authentication**: Service Application OAuth 2.0 with 30-day tokens
 - **Real-time Updates**: Automatic data refresh with caching